2011-libra/notables/README.md

 # Development

 If you wish to fork and develop this repository, the development environment can be started with `npm run start-dev`.
-Note that this will disable the code snippets from executing.
-If you wish to test that function as well, run `npm run start-dev-code`.
-In this case, webpack will not run in watch mode, so the server will need to be restarted manually when the repository code is amended.

 # Acknowledgements